Travel Hacks for Museum Ticket Reservations in Florence (and the Best Places for a Quick Bite)

 There are a number of ways to grab tickets for Florence’s museums.

 Being prepared is the antithesis of the Italian way of life, we know.
 You can’t really imagine them reserving a restaurant in Florence, let alone a museum ticket.
 They’re far more likely to just saunter in a minute before closing without a care in the world.
-It’d probably work too, but if it doesn’t, they can always come back.
-Those of us who aren’t lucky enough to live in the city, can’t, so it pays to plan ahead.
+It would probably work too — but if it doesn’t, they can always come back.
+Those of us who aren’t lucky enough to live in the city can’t, so it pays to plan ahead.

-The Uffizi Gallery and the Accademia Gallery are the ones you don’t want to leave to chance, unless you’re visiting between November and March and don’t mind arriving before 8am or after 4pm.
-As for the other museums on the list, you can usually grab a ticket on the day without standing in line.
+The Uffizi Gallery and the Accademia Gallery are the two museums you really don’t want to leave to chance — unless you’re visiting between November and March and don’t mind arriving before 8am or after 4pm.
+For most of the other museums on the list, you can usually buy a ticket on the day without standing in line.

-If you do want to reserve a ticket, get it from the official website.
-There are plenty of other ticketing websites that are privately owned, but you risk paying more and/or buying tickets that aren’t valid.
+If you do want to reserve a ticket, always buy it from the official website.
+There are plenty of privately owned ticketing sites that charge extra or, worse, sell tickets that aren’t valid.
 Some hotels can also arrange tickets, usually for a small commission.

-Some of the tickets are multi-pass.
-For example, the Uffizi tickets includes entry to the Palazzo Pitti and Boboli Garden, so read the description before you buy.
-The tickets include priority entrance, but you have to show up within 15 minutes of your allocated time.
-The most popular sites and times (usually between 10am and 1pm) sell out first.
+Some tickets are multi-passes.
+For example, the Uffizi Passepartout 5 Days ticket includes entry to the Pitti Palace and Boboli Gardens, so read the description carefully before you buy.
+Tickets generally include priority entrance (except for the Uffizi, where reservations are always required), but you must arrive within 15 minutes of your allocated time.
+The most popular time slots — usually between 10am and 1pm — sell out first.

-When planning your itinerary, be sure to check how long it takes to get from one attraction to another and try not to overload.
+When planning your itinerary, check how long it takes to get from one attraction to another and avoid overloading your days.
 Florence’s museums are best enjoyed at a leisurely pace.

 You can’t buy tickets on the first Sunday of every month.
-Entry is free but- It.
-Gets.
-Crowded.
+Entry is free — but it gets extremely crowded.
+I also recommend avoiding popular museums during Italian national holidays and long weekends (the so-called ponti).

 outside Orsanmichele, source: Wikipedia Commons